toddamoda/pyyxellsfgffg/docs/source/background/pipeline.rst

     :alt: models
     :align: center

-All the model levels for :term:`CCD` and :term:`CMOS` detectors, which are imitating the physical working principles of imaging detectors.
+Most of the model groups work for :term:`CCD` :term:`CMOS`, :term:`MKID` and :term:`APD` detectors,
+which are imitating the physical working principles of imaging detectors.
 They were grouped according to which physics data storing objects are modified by them.
-Note that 2 out of the 8 levels are specific to a single detector type.
+Note that 3 out of the 9 groups are specific to a single detector type.

 Model functions